Ihebsahloul/StootieTask/README.md

 To-do list:
 * improve Search feature
-* implement paging feature when scrolling the counrties list
+* implement paging feature when scrolling the countries list

 ## Status
 Project is: Finished

 ## Inspiration
-This app is inspired by the new Google UI/UX recommandations and best practices
+This app is inspired by the new Google UI/UX recommendations and best practices

 ## Contact
 Created by Iheb SAHLOUL
-           ihebsahloul@hotmail.fr/isahloul@mail.com
+           ihebsahloul@hotmail.fr/isahloul@gmail.com
            (Tunisia): (+216) 28 796 295
            (France):  (+33) 977 215 250
            https://www.linkedin.com/in/iheb-sahloul-6b2b41aa/